HugCls/GHRM/README.md

 # GHRM

-2024-03-18: "Great thoughts speak only to the thoughtful mind, but great actions speak to all mankind." - Theodore Roosevelt
+2024-03-19: "Sometimes, the only way to evolve is to open ourselves fully." - Kamal Ravikant